CamillieFu/chirpy/README.md

 **Need to make some gifs for here.**

 ### Roadmap
-THe Chirpy team is planning to extend the usage to other social media sites such as Facebook or Instagram for browsers.
+The Chirpy team is planning to extend the usage to other social media sites such as Facebook or Instagram for browsers.
 But as this is a passion project, we do not have an approximate timeline as of this time.

 ### Support
 Please contact us directly at chirpyapp@gmail.com for any enquiries or questions.